 amounts of them raw should not aggravate thyroid conditions.
 The key is moderation really.

-Alcohol can contribute to oestrogen dominance and adrenal dysfunction also and deplete minerals and vitamins such as magnesium, zinc, folic acid, B Vitamins and Selenium.
+Alcohol can contribute to adrenal dysfunction also and deplete minerals and vitamins such as magnesium, zinc, folic acid, B Vitamins and Selenium.
 All of which are very important for thyroid health.

 As always, if you wish to consume alcohol or caffeine, then do so in moderation and consider the overall effects on your health as well as your thyroid health specifically.
 If they contribute to you feeling worse, particularly in the form of a flare up of symptoms, consider whether it is best to avoid them in order to better manage your health.